CS81Turf/summer-chores/README.md

 # Summer Chores Project

-This project simulates a person completing their summer chores using JavaScript callbacks and Promises.
+This project simulates a person completing their summer chores using JavaScript callbacks, Promises, and async/await.
 Each task(like mowing, weed eating, trimming, etc.) takes a certain amount of time, and there's a chance the person might fall asleep before finishing all their chores.
-This project demonstrates asynchronous behavior using setTimeout() and explores two ways to manage async code -- callback chaining, also known as "callback hell" and a cleaner Promise-based approach.
+This project demonstrates asynchronous behavior using setTimeout() and explores multiple ways to manage async code in JavaScript.

 ---